Siren (video game)

-known as Forbidden Siren in the PAL region, is a 2003 survival horror stealth video game developed and published by Sony Computer Entertainment for the PlayStation 2.
+known as Forbidden Siren in Europe and Australia, is a 2003 survival horror stealth video game developed and published by Sony Computer Entertainment for the PlayStation 2.
 It was originally released in Japan on November 6, 2003, and in other regions between March and April of the following year.

 Directed and co-written by Keiichiro Toyama after he wrote and directed the original Silent Hill for Konami in 1999, the game revolves around interconnected storylines featuring a cast of characters throughout different time periods who find themselves in the mysterious town of Hanuda, inhabited by the shibito (屍人), deadly zombie-like creatures.
 The player must use sightjacking, a power allowing them to see the shibitos perspectives, to help deal with threats as they progress throughout levels.

 Though positively received by critics for its story, atmosphere and originality, its gameplay drew criticism.
 It was followed by a sequel, Forbidden Siren 2, in 2006, and by a remake acting as a re-imagining of its story, Siren: Blood Curse, in 2008.
-It was also adapted into two manga, titled Siren: Akai Umi no Yobigoe and Siren: ReBIRTH respectively.
+It was also adapted into two manga, titled Siren: Akai Umi no Yobigoe and Siren: ReBIRTH respectively, as well as a movie in 2006.